signalfx/integrations/collectd-signalfx/README.md

 ### LICENSE

-Since this is not an actual _plugin_ but rather a configuration of the `collectd-java plugin` there is no need for a license.
+This plugin is released under the Apache 2.0 license.
+See [LICENSE](https://github.com/signalfx/signalfx-collectd-plugin/blob/master/LICENSE) for more details.